-Wife of incoming Lesotho prime minister shot dead - Nigeria Today
+Wife of incoming Lesotho Prime Minister shot dead - Nigeria Today

-The wife of new Lesotho Prime Minister Tom Thabane was shot dead late on Wednesday, two days before her husband’s inauguration, raising fears of another wave of political violence in the southern African mountain kingdom.
-Police spokesperson Clifford Molefe said Lipolelo Thabane, was traveling home with a friend when both women where shot by an …
+Police say the wife of incoming Lesotho Prime Minister Tom Thabane was shot dead late on Wednesday, two days before her husband’s inauguration, raising fears of another wave of political violence in the southern African mountain kingdom.
+Police spokesperson Clifford Molefe said Lipolelo Thabane, 58, was traveling home with a friend when both women where shot by an unknown assailant in the town of Masana, just outside the capital, Maseru.
+Molefe said Lipolelo died on the scene while her friend was taken to a nearby hospital.

-The post Wife of incoming Lesotho prime minister shot dead appeared first on INFORMATION NIGERIA.

 Do you something awesome to share with the world?
 Click here to share